HealthResearchAuthority/rsp-iras-qa/README.md

 **To run tag specific tests:** `npx bddgen --tags "@authSetup or <@yourTestTag>" && npx playwright test`

 *NOTE:* the `@authSetup` tag must always be called in this situation, to authorise test users before other test tags are run

+For example the screenhot below shows 2 feature files containing 3 test scenarios
+- The `AuthSetup.feature` contains the Feature tag `@authSetup` meaning every scenario it contains inherits it.
+- The `PocTest.feature` has 2 scenarios one of which has the Scenario tag `@exampleTestTag`
+&nbsp;

+**ADD SCREEN SHOT HERE**

+So when I run the command `npx bddgen --tags "@authSetup or exampleTestTag" && npx playwright test` only 2 of the 3 scenarios execute
+- The **Login & Authenticate POC User** scenario
+- And the **POC User Can Access the Project Details Page, via the Tasks Page** scenario
 &nbsp;

 **To run tests in the Browser/UI mode:** Execute the above commands with `headless` property set to false in `playwright.config.ts`